C2FO/vfs/contrib/vfsevents/watchers/fsnotify/README.md

 1. **Use for Local Development**: Ideal for local development environments and tools
 2. **Filter Events**: Use event filtering to reduce noise from temporary files
+3. **Configure Debouncing**: Use appropriate debounce durations for your use case
-3. **Handle Errors**: Implement robust error handling for filesystem issues
+4. **Handle Errors**: Implement robust error handling for filesystem issues
-4. **Graceful Shutdown**: Always stop watchers cleanly to release resources
+5. **Graceful Shutdown**: Always stop watchers cleanly to release resources
-5. **Test Platform Behavior**: Test on your target platforms for specific behavior
+6. **Test Platform Behavior**: Test on your target platforms for specific behavior

 ## Troubleshooting

 ### High CPU Usage
 - Check for recursive watching of large directory trees
 - Implement event filtering to reduce processing
+- Consider enabling debouncing to reduce event volume
 - Verify no infinite loops in event handlers

+### Too Many Events
+- Enable debouncing with appropriate duration (100ms-2s)
+- Use event filtering to exclude unwanted files
+- Avoid watching directories with frequent temporary file creation

 ### Missing Events
 - Ensure the directory exists and is accessible
 - Check filesystem type (some network filesystems don't support fsnotify)
 - Verify sufficient file descriptor limits
+- Disable debouncing if immediate events are critical

-### Permission Errors
+### Delayed Events
-- Ensure read permissions on watched directories
-- Check parent directory permissions for recursive watching
-- Verify the process has appropriate filesystem access
+- Check debounce duration - may be too long for your use case
+- Network filesystems may have inherent delays
+- Consider shorter debounce periods for local development

 ### Memory Usage
 - Limit recursive watching depth for large directory structures
 - Use event filtering to reduce memory overhead
-- Monitor file descriptor usage on Linux/macOS
+- Monitor debounce map size during high-activity periods
+- Ensure proper watcher shutdown to clean up pending events

 ## Comparison with Other Watchers